 |Continuing care retirement communities and assisted living facilities for the elderly||21,660|

 Most nursing assistants and orderlies work full time.
 Because nursing homes and hospitals provide care at all hours, nursing aides and orderlies may need to work nights, weekends, and holidays.

-As the baby-boom population ages, many nursing assistants and orderlies will be needed to assist and care for elderly patients in long-term care facilities, such as nursing homes.
-Older people are more likely than younger people to experience dementia, as well as chronic diseases such as heart disease and diabetes.
+As the baby-boom population ages, nursing assistants and orderlies will be needed to assist and care for elderly patients in long-term care facilities, such as nursing homes.
+Older people are more likely than younger people to have disorders such as dementia, or to live with chronic diseases, such as heart disease and diabetes.
 More nursing assistants will be needed to care for patients with these conditions.